Vitex agnus-castus is the fruit of the chaste tree. The fruit and seed are used to make medicine.

 Side Effects & Safety

-Vitex agnus-castus is LIKELY SAFE for most people.
+Vitex agnus-castus fruit is LIKELY SAFE for most people when taken by mouth appropriately.
 Uncommon side effects include upset stomach, nausea, itching, rash, headaches, acne, trouble sleeping, and weight gain.
 Some women notice a change in menstrual flow when they start taking vitex agnus-castus.
+Vitex-agnus-castus seed extract is POSSIBLY SAFE when applied to the skin appropriately.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Using vitex agnus-castus during pregnancy or breast-feeding is POSSIBLY UNSAFE.
 The concern is that vitex agnus-castus can interfere with hormones.
 Don’t use vitex agnus-castus if you are pregnant or breast-feeding.